Statute law revision: Early efforts

-Revision of the statutes was demanded by a petition of the Commons in 1610.

 During the reign of Queen Elizabeth I, Sir Nicholas Bacon, the Lord Keeper of the Great Seal, drew up a scheme for reducing, ordering, and printing the statutes of the realm:

 "First, where many lawes be made for one thing, the same are to be reduced and established into one lawe, and the former to be abrogated.

 Item, where there is but one lawe for one thing, that these are to remain in case as they be.
 Item, that all the Acts be digested into titles and printed according to the abridgment of the statutes.

 Item, where part of one Acte standeth in force and another part abrogated, there shall be no more printed, but that that standeth in force.

-The doeing of these hings maie be committed to the persons hereunder written, if it shall so please Her Majestic and her Counsell, and daye wolde be given to the committees until the first daie of Michlemass Terme next coming for the doing of this, and then they are to declare their doings, to be considered by such persons as it shall please Her Majestie to appoint."
+The doeing of these things maie be committed to the persons hereunder written, if it shall so please Her Majestic and her Counsell, and daye wolde be given to the committees until the first daie of Michlemass Terme next coming for the doing of this, and then they are to declare their doings, to be considered by such persons as it shall please Her Majestie to appoint."

 Bacon named twenty committees, each consisting of four members (one judge and three counsel) with an assigned title or division of the statute law.
 This was considered for penal laws in 1584 (27 Eliz.
 1), by Sir Edward Coke and Sir Francis Bacon in 1593 (35 Eliz.
 1) and 1597 (39 & 40 Eliz.
 1), and 1601 (43 Eliz.
 1).'

 A letter from Lord Bacon, dated 27 February 1608, held amongst the papers of William Petyt, Keeper of the Records in the Tower of London and Treasurer of the Inner Temple, proposed a plan for consolidation using a manuscript collection of the statutes kept by Michael Heneage, Keeper of the Tower Records, which have since been lost.'

 Proposing reform to the statutes in Parliament in 1609, King James I spoke from the throne of: